 If you’re looking to make some quick cash to speed up the payoff of some of your debt, or you’re trying to establish an emergency fund.
 Or maybe you just want to beef up your savings account because you like having more money.
 Flipping a product or item – buying low and selling high may be one way to help you meet your financial goals.

-About 15 years ago when I was in between jobs I decided to start my first home based business.
+About 15 years ago I decided to start my first home-based business.
 It was something I had wanted to do for years.
-At the time I wasn’t thinking about it being a long-term venture, rather something to do for fun and make a little money until I found my next job.
+At the time I wasn’t thinking about it being a long-term venture, rather something to do for fun and make a little money.

 In four months:

 - $78,138 in revenue.